top of page

 Fishing and Beyond

 Thus, fishing has always been essential to people's life in Alvor.
-Ships and boats are very brightly painted in the fisherman's colours, and one can often witness fishermen repairing the nets or gutting the fish.
+Ships and boats are brightly painted in the fishermen's colours, and one can often witness fishermen repairing their nets or gutting fish.
 Fishing boats are a famous practice, but Alvor is also a beautiful beach and Lagoon.

 Must-Visit Spots